Celebrating LGBTQIA+ Pride: Affirming Care and Community at Her Time Therapy

 Selina Markiewicz (she/her), MA LPCC NCC

 As a mental health counselor, I am committed to providing affirming, inclusive care for LGBTQIA+ individuals.
+Every person deserves a safe, nonjudgmental space to explore their identity, process their experiences, and be fully seen and heard.

+My approach involves building authentic relationships through active listening, empowerment, and creative expression.
 I honor the resilience of the LGBTQIA+ community and recognize the unique challenges many face, from discrimination to navigating identity and relationships.

 Amy Moulton (she/her), MA LPCC

-As an ally, activist, and someone who cares deeply about the LGBTQIA+ community, I think affirming care goes beyond the therapy session.
+As an ally and activist who cares about the LGBTQIA+ community, I believe affirming care extends beyond therapy sessions.
+Advocating for equal rights and treatment for marginalized groups is essential.
+Marsha P. Johnson said:

-“No pride for some of us without liberation for all of us.
+“No pride for some of us without liberation for all of us."

 Affirming Therapy for Your Journey